lhehnke/lhehnke.github.io/_posts/2018-01-23-road-accidents-south-australia.md

 unlink(temp)
 ```

-For creating a tailored map depicting road accidents in South Australia only, we need to subset the state polygon from the spatial *SpatialPolygonsDataFrame* object `aus_shp`.
+For creating a tailor-made map depicting road accidents in South Australia only, we need to subset the state polygon from the spatial *SpatialPolygonsDataFrame* object `aus_shp`.

 ```r
 # Subset South Australia